 National Museum of Mexican Art: Temp. closed due to covid.

-Northwestern University Libraries: The building has re-opened for in-person services for graduate students and faculty beginning January 4 and will open for undergraduate students after Wildcat Wellness on January 19.
+Northwestern University Libraries: Open; The building has re-opened for in-person services for graduate students and faculty beginning January 4 and will open for undergraduate students after Wildcat Wellness on January 19.

 Please stay safe !!